 If you have an early period, a late period, or missed it altogether, that’s normal if you’ve only been getting your period for three or four months.
 After that, though, it could mean there’s something else going on.

 When your hormones are imbalanced for any reason, it can do some weird things to your period, in terms of both flow and its timing.
 That’s why irregular periods often happen during your teens or when you first start bleeding; your hormones are usually still getting into the swing of things.
 Of course, there’s always the possibility that you might be pregnant if you’ve missed a period, in which case your body’s going to hang onto that uterine lining.
 You could also be menopausal, in which case you’re not ovulating at all.
-Other than that, there are some fairly common factors that can affect your hormones, in turn leading to irregular periods.
-Read on to learn about a few of the usual suspects.
+Other than that, there are some fairly common factors that can affect your hormones, in turn leading to irregular menstruations.

-If you lose or gain a significant amount of weight, it could throw a spanner in your body’s hormone balance.
-(Same goes if you’re restricting your calories.)
+If you lose or gain a significant amount of weight, it could throw a spanner in your body’s hormone balance (Same goes if you’re restricting your calories) - it’s causes of irregular menstruation.
+They most often occur after weight loss - losing a lot of weight can lead to a hormonal imbalance in the body.
+Lack of menstruation often accompanies a weight-loss diet combined with training.
 Once that’s imbalanced, it can lead to a late or missed period.

 PCOS is a health condition where your hormones are imbalanced, which can cause irregular periods.
+With this disease, the ovaries produce large amounts of androgens, hormones that prevent or delay ovulation.
 As a result, you don’t ovulate regularly and therefore don’t get your period regularly either.
-You might have a really heavy period, get irregular periods, or frequently experience missed periods.
-And because it’s a hormonal issue, it can come with some rough symptoms, such as acne, excess hair on the face and body, weight gain, skin tags, and dark patches on the skin.
+You might have a really heavy period, get irregular menstruations, or frequently experience missed periods.
+And because it’s a hormonal issue, it can come with some rough symptoms of irregular periods, such as acne, excess hair on the face and body, weight gain, skin tags, and dark patches on the skin.